 We have all seen the famous label with the words “Made in China” printed on it.
-It’s really incredible that almost everything we touch is made from the country off east.
-Sure, there are some other countries who produces products as well.
-Maybe you have seen “Made in Thailand” or some other country.
-But I’m willing to bet that most of it is made in China.
+It’s really incredible that almost everything we touch is made from the country in east.
+Sure, there are some other countries who produce products as well.
+Maybe you have seen “Made in Thailand” or some other country, but I’m willing to bet that most of it’s made in China.

 So what makes companies choose China as their manufacturer?

 What sounds most correct is money, and to some degree that is indeed the case.
 The production cost in China compared to other countries like the USA, is really low.
 This means that factories in China can hire more workers for less money.
 Sounds like good business, right?
 It is.
 The factories can charge big money for the production and shipping, and still keep the paychecks low.

 But… this is not the only reason why things are made in China.